Blockchain-Enabled Federated Learning: A Reference Architecture Design, Implementation, and Verification: BCFL Reference Architecture

-\paragraph{Training initiation} The job creator must define which model to use as the genesis model at the start of training, and record the CID of the initial version of the model uploaded through IPFS in the contract so that everyone can use it.
+The job creator's role includes defining which model to use as the genesis model at the beginning of the training process, and recording the CID of the initial version of the model, which is uploaded through IPFS, in the contract.
+This ensures that all participants have access to this model for training.